Poker tournament: Buy-ins and prizes

 Play continues, in most tournaments, until all but one player is eliminated, though in some tournament situations, especially informal ones, players have the option of ending by consensus.

-Players are ranked in reverse chronological order — the last person in the game earns 1st place, the second-to-last earns 2nd, and so on.
+Players are ranked in reverse chronological order — the last person standing in the game earns 1st place, the second-to-last earns 2nd, and so on.
 This ranking of players by elimination is unique amongst games, and also precludes the possibility of a tie for first place, since one player alone must have all the chips to end the tournament.
 (Ties are possible for all other places, though they are rare since the sole tiebreaker is the number of chips one has at the start of the hand in which one is eliminated, and hence two people would need to start a hand with exactly the same number of chips and both be eliminated on that same hand in order to tie with each other.)

 Sometimes tournaments end by mutual consensus of the remaining players.
 For example, in a ten-person, $5 game, there may be two players remaining with $29 and $21, respectively, worth of chips.
 Rather than risk losing their winnings, as one of them would if the game were continued, these two players may be allowed to split the prize proportional to their in-game currency (or however they agree).

 Certain tournaments, known as bounty tournaments, place a bounty on some or all of the players.
 If a player knocks an opponent out, the player earns the opponent's bounty.
 Individual bounties or total bounties collected by the end of a tournament may be used to award prizes.
 Bounties usually work in combination with a regular prize pool, where a small portion of each player's buy-in goes towards his or her bounty.

 Other tournaments allow players to exchange some or all of their chips in the middle of a tournament for prize money, giving the chips cash value.
 Separate portions of each player's buy-in go towards a prize pool and a "cash out" pool.
 The cash out rate is typically fixed, and a time when players may not cash out (such as the final table) is usually established.
 The remaining cash out pool is either paid out to the remaining field or added to the regular prize pool.